 - Add the mushrooms to the pan and cook for about 1 minute or so.
 Do not overcook the mushrooms or they will get soggy.

-- Add the pesto and mix into the onions.
+- Add the pesto and mix with the onions.
 Then toss in the spinach and mix to combine.
 Just cook for about a minute.

 - Add the cream to the pan mix.
 Turn the temperature down to a low and let it cook.